 - One-way messaging worldwide and two-way messaging in many regions

 - Support for all types of message originators

 - High availability

-You can integrate with our Global SMS platform via HTTP or SMPP.
+You can integrate with our SMS platform via HTTP or SMPP.
 Some of our customers favor HTTP because it is a less complex technology, while other customers favor SMPP to handle high-volume messaging programs.
 OpenMarket’s account managers are always available to help you decide.
-Both integration methods let you perform these operations:
+Both integration methods let you:

-- Send a mobile-terminated (MT) message to a mobile phone.
+- Send mobile-terminated (MT) messages to your end users.

 - Get the status of an MT message, up to five days after submitting it to OpenMarket.

-- Receive a delivery receipt, which provides information about whether the message reached the handset.
+- Receive a delivery receipt that provides information about whether the message reached the handset.

-- Receive a mobile-originated (MO) message from one of your end users to your own system.
+- Receive mobile-originated (MO) messages from your end users to your own system.

 - Look up which mobile operator services a specific mobile number, and get information about what messaging features the mobile operator supports.

-Our Global SMS service lets you send one-way messages to more than 200 countries worldwide, and in many regions you can receive messages back for two-way messaging.
-If you need to only send messages out, you will use one-way messaging.
+You can send one-way messages to more than 200 countries worldwide, and in many regions you can receive messages back for two-way messaging.
+If you need to only send messages and not receive any replies back, you'll want to use one-way messaging.
 Different mobile operators and geographic regions have their own behavior around one-way messaging.
 Things to know are:

-In many countries (including the UK) you can set an alphanumeric string as the message originator.
+In many countries (including the UK) you can set an alphanumeric string as the message originator, or source.
 This can allow you to brand the message as being from your company; e.g. "ACME SHOES".
-End users cannot send a reply to an alphanumeric string.
+However end users cannot respond to a message sent via an alphanumeric .

-In some regions when sending using one-way, the mobile operator will change the message originator to a number of their choosing.
+When sending one-way messages in some regions, the mobile operator will change the source to a number of their choosing.
 This means that if you do wish end users to potentially respond, it is important to label the message as two-way.

 In some cases, one-way messages can be more cost-effective.
 Consult with your OpenMarket account manager for guidance.